 PREREQUISITES: Undergraduate course in molecular biology at the level of Alberts “Molecular Biology of the Cell” and 1st Block Graduate Biochemistry.

 STUDENT PREPARATION: Students should be familiar with nucleic acid structure, college-level genetics, graduate biochemistry level protein structure/function.

 UNIQUE TRAINING OFFERED IN THIS COURSE: This course uniquely targets molecular mechanisms of the storage of biological information in nucleic acids and chromatin and the utilization of this biological information through transcription, RNA processing, and translation.
 Modest overlap with graduate biochemistry and molecular genetics is expected and useful.

-STUDENT ASSESSMENTS: Two take-home exams (40% each), student-led paper discussions and problem sets (15%), and assigned lecture summaries to be posted on ANGEL (5%).
+STUDENT ASSESSMENTS: Three take-home exams (80% total), and weekly student-led paper discussions and problem sets (20%).